1 - Environment Setup

 Refresh Groups

 Log out and log back in to see yourself in the group.
-You should see docker
+You should see docker when you run groups.
+You can now confirm that you can run docker run hello-world without sudo.

-Pull suns-dataset
+Pull suns-dataset from Github

-If you already have git
+If you already have git installed, proceed to pull suns-dataset from the Github repository.

 git clone https://github.com/Program-Understanding/suns-dataset.git